samuelsayag/zionomicon-exercises/zio-cheatsheet.md

 ## General considerations

+### Why would you want to use ZIO

+You want:

+- scalability (uses `Fiber`s instead of `Thread`s)
+- asynchronous / non-blocking behavior
+- parallelisation to a high degree
+- concurrency supported (a family of Reference) and STM (Software Transactional Memory)
+- leak-free (high resource management support)
+- efficiency
+- streaming
+- deterministic testability without using external system

+At programing level:
+- a program is a value just as: `3`, `List(5)`, `Some(7)`...which as tremendous consequences on capabilities it gives.
+- it provide a **unified** construct to deal with any effectful program.
+- A **huge collection** of combinator to build program that answer complex problems
+- A simple usable answer to data injection in the form of `ZLayer`s
+- debugging (tracing over all `Fiber`s contrary to `Thread` that "swallow" the stack trace)

 ### The language of ZIO
 One of the key to master `ZIO` is to understand its language.